-- Does it help?
+- What are the benefits of fish oil?
 Taking a supplement with EPA and DHA from fish oil (or other source, such as krill oil or algae) offers a wide range of potential benefits for mental health, treating inflammatory disease, maintaining muscle, and even cancer prevention (see What It Does).
-As far as cardiovascular and cognitive (and memory) benefits, eating fish at least twice a week may do you more good than taking a fish oil supplement, although, if you eat fish, be aware that some types can be high in mercury -- see Getting EPA and DHA from Food).
+As far as cardiovascular and cognitive (and memory) benefits, eating fish at least twice each week may do you more good than taking a fish oil supplement, although, if you eat fish, be aware that some types can be high in mercury -- see Getting EPA and DHA from Food).

 - What is the best form of fish oil?
 Fish oil in supplements is generally first processed to purify it.
 This often involves modifying its chemical form.
-While all forms can help raise EPA and DHA levels and do so equally well if taken with a high-fat meal, if not taken with a high-fat meal the "re-esterified triglyceride" form may be the best absorbed, with up to 76% greater absorption than from the more common "ethyl ester" form (see ConsumerTips -- Forms of Fish Oil).
-You can check the form of each product in the second column of the table below.
+While all forms can help raise EPA and DHA levels and do so equally well if taken with a high-fat meal, if not taken with a high-fat meal the "re-esterified triglyceride" form may be the best absorbed, with up to 76% greater absorption than from the more common "ethyl ester" (or just "triglyceride") form (see ConsumerTips -- Forms of Fish Oil).
+You can check the form of each product in the 2nd column of the table below.

-- Which fish oil supplements are most like prescription omega-3 drugs Some supplements have similarly high amounts and concentrations of EPA and DHA as found in prescription omega-3 drugs like Vascepa and Lovaza, but at lower cost.
+- Which fish oil supplements are most like prescription omega-3 drugs?
+Some supplements have similarly high amounts and concentrations of EPA and DHA as found in prescription omega-3 drugs like Vascepa and Lovaza, but at lower cost.
 See how they compare.

 - What are fish oil's side effects?
 Is fish oil safe?
 Although generally safe, high amounts of EPA and DHA may suppress the immune system.
 It's best to limit daily intake of EPA and DHA from supplements to no more than 2 grams, unless medically indicated.
 Fish oil may also thin the blood and slightly lower blood pressure.
 See Concerns and Cautions for more information.
 As mentioned, take fish oil with food to reduce fishy burps, a common side effect.

-Alphabetical list of fish oil, krill oil, algal oil, calamari oil, and sea buckthorn oil supplements compared in this review
+Alphabetical list of fish oil, krill oil, and algal oil supplements compared in this review

 GNC Triple Strength Fish Oil